briandowns/tools/README.md

 # Tools

 This repository contains a lot of the tools I use on a regular basis for daily development.
+For the Go tools, the normal install and dependency management practices apply.
+For the C code, a script called `flotsam` is supplied that will easily allow for the downloading of relevant files per project.

 ## C